Pavel Peter Gojdič: Bishop

-After the end of hostilities, those who had been saved by Gojdič foresaw that his wartime actions would not be well received by the new Communist government and offered to help him emigrate to the West.
+After the end of hostilities, Slovak Jews whose lives had been saved by Bishop Gojdič foresaw that he would be in danger from the new Communist government and repeatedly offered, through the Bricha organization, to smuggle him to the West.
 However, Gojdič refused to leave his post as bishop.
-Foreseeing the Communist takeover, with the help of a new auxiliary, Bishop Hopko, he launched a campaign to reinforce the faith of his people by mobilizing every possible means: visits, missions, retreats, the press and the radio.
-Gojdič resisted any initiative to submit the Greek Catholics to Russian Orthodoxy, assisted by the Communist Party, while he knew he was risking persecution, arrest and maybe even death.
-Even though he was put under severe pressure to renounce the Catholic faith and break unity with the Pope, he refused every offer.
+Foreseeing the 1948 Czechoslovak coup d'état well in advance, with the help of a new auxiliary, Bishop Basil Hopko, Gojdič launched a campaign to reinforce the faith of his people by mobilizing every possible means: visits, missions, retreats, the radio, and the press.
+Gojdič resisted any initiative to submit the Greek Catholics to Russian Orthodoxy, as demanded by the Communist Party, even though Gojdič knew he was risking persecution, arrest and maybe even death.
+Even though he was put under severe pressure to renounce both the Catholic faith and unity with the Pope, he refused every offer.
 Gradually he was isolated from the clergy and the faithful.

-On 28 April 1950, the Communist state outlawed the Greek Catholic Church and Gojdič was arrested and interned.
-Jewish witnesses wrote a letter in his defense to the then-Prime Minister of Czechoslovakia Antonín Zápotocký, but to no avail.
-In January 1951, in a trial set up against three 'high treason' bishops (Vojtaššák, Buzalka, and Gojdič) he was given a life sentence.
+On 28 April 1950, the Communist state outlawed the Greek Catholic Church and Gojdič was arrested and incarcerated by the StB.
+Slovak Jewish Holocaust survivors whose lives he had saved wrote a letter in his defense to the then-Prime Minister of Czechoslovakia Antonín Zápotocký, but to no avail.
+In January 1951, a trial "high treason" began against three Catholic bishops (Ján Vojtaššák, Michal Buzalka, and Gojdič) he was given a life sentence.
 Transferred from one prison to another, he remained faithful, praying and saying Divine Liturgy in secret, despite facing torture.
 Following an amnesty in 1953, given by Zapotocký, his life sentence was changed to 25 years detention.
 He was then 66 and his health continued to deteriorate, yet all further requests for amnesty were refused.

-At the prison of Ruzyň an official informed him that from there he could go straight to Prešov, on condition that he was willing to become patriarch of the Orthodox Church in Czechoslovakia.
+At the prison of Ruzyň an official informed him that from there he could go straight to Prešov, on the sole condition that he agree to become patriarch of the Orthodox Church in Czechoslovakia.
 He rejected the offer as an infidelity to the Pope and the faithful, and remained in prison.